 The arrival of the flight to Santa Cruz from Fort Lauderdale, Florida, opens a new era of U.S.-Cuba travel.
-Soon, about 300 flights a week will connect the U.S. with the island nation.
+Now, about 300 flights a week will connect the U.S. with the island nation.
 It has been cut off from most Americans.
 That is because of a 55-year-old trade embargo on Cuba.
 There also has been a formal ban on U.S. citizens visiting the island as tourists.

 The flights will go to Havana and Santa Cruz in Cuba.
 Havana is the country's capital.